 Baking Soda and Vomit

-Oh how I hate this stain.
 Usually, a lot is going on when you have someone throwing up in your home.
-Trying to deal with the laundry in the moment is not easy.
+Trying to deal with the laundry at that moment is not easy.
 And even if you did deal with it right away, the smell of vomit can linger even in clothing that has been washed.
 Sprinkling baking soda on the site and rubbing it in can help remove the smell when it is washed.
 This is especially helpful with spit-up when washing baby clothes.
 You can even pour baking soda on the stained area and then come back to it later when life calms down and you actually have the time to work on the stain.
 The baking soda will have absorbed the remaining liquid and helped to absorb odors, too.